openfl/www.openfl.org/learn/npm/tutorials/adding-animation/index.md

 {% endcapture %}
 {% include code.md %}

-_If you prefer, you can use `"enterFrame"` instead of `Event.ENTER_FRAME`, but importing `Event` is a standard way of accessing event names._
+_If you prefer, you can use `"enterFrame"` instead of {% include api.md ref="openfl.events.Event" sub="ENTER_FRAME" label="Event.ENTER_FRAME" %}, but importing {% include api.md ref="openfl.events.Event" label="Event" %} is a standard way of accessing event names._

-Now we can add some code to listen to the `Event.ENTER_FRAME` event.
+Now we can add some code to listen to the {% include api.md ref="openfl.events.Event" sub="ENTER_FRAME" label="Event.ENTER_FRAME" %} event.
 Add it below the `new Bitmap` declaration in your code, like this:

 {% capture typescript %}
 ```ts